4igeek/RAG/README.md

 ``conda activate venv``.

-4) Install all the dependencies (ensuring venv is activated) using the following:
+4) Install all the dependencies (ensuring venv is activated - see step 3) using the following:

 ``pip install -r requirements.txt``.